-

 Following the copying of the Royal Hampshire Museum’s collection of China- related photographs by the Historical Photographs of China project, Dr Andrew Hillier shows how these can reveal the personal aspects of a regiment on campaign in empire.
 First … Continue reading

-Posted in Heritage, New Collections, Regimental Collections, Uncategorized
+Posted in New Collections, Regimental Collections, Uncategorized

 Comments Off on Regimental Cartes de Visite